Tuesday, October 21, 2014

 By Jose Alberto Hermosillo.

-“The Dark Valley” is intensely violent, beautiful, and full of contrast.
-This is a new modern European western that has Sergio Leone’s style with influences of Clint Eastwood and Sam Peckinpah.
+“The Dark Valley” is intensely violent, beautiful, and contrasting.
+This new modern European western has Sergio Leone’s style with influences of Clint Eastwood and Sam Peckinpah.

-“The Dark Valley” is the story of a man who comes to town to restore his identity and the dignity of the people who lived in fear.
+“The Dark Valley” is the story of a man who comes to town to restore his identity and the dignity of those who live in fear.

 Actor Clemens Schick ("The Dark Valley," "Futuro Beach").
 Photo by Jose A. Hermosillo.

 For him, his biggest challenge was to work with horses.
 "It was challenging," he said.
-Also, he added that it took more than a year to convince the writer for the rights of the novel.
+Also, he added that it took more than a year to convince the writer of the novel's rights.

 Director Andreas Prochaska and actor Clemens Schick.
 Photo by Jose A. Hermosillo.

-Visually, “The Dark Valley” doesn’t look like a traditional western: gold, red, yellowish, and sepia - its cinematography is more obscure, dark blue.
-The darkness of the sky in combination with the light reflected on the white snow, makes everything look more bluish, not sharp black as the Oscar© nominee for best cinematography “Sleepy Hallow” or the French super-production “Brotherhood of the Wolf,” but works well creating a mysterious and haunting atmosphere.
+Visually, “The Dark Valley” doesn’t look like a traditional Western: gold, red, yellowish, and sepia - its cinematography is more obscure, dark blue.
+The darkness of the sky, in combination with the light reflected on the white snow, makes everything look more bluish, not sharp black as the Oscar© nominee for best cinematography “Sleepy Hallow” or the French super-production “Brotherhood of the Wolf,” but works well in creating a mysterious and haunting atmosphere.

-This film is a big contrast with the director’s previous movie, which has sharp and bright colors, the image makes a huge contrast with the story, which is about one of the most obscure events in world history, regarding what happened in a place where the Great War started, “Sarajevo.”
+This film is a big contrast with the director’s previous movie, which has sharp and bright colors.
+The image dramatically contrasts with the story, which is about one of the most obscure events in world history, regarding what happened in a place where the Great War started, “Sarajevo.”

-The rigid camera, in the beginning, gives the right atmosphere to appreciate the gorgeous landscape of the majestic Alps.
-In the end, the steady camera makes us lose the adrenaline accumulated during violent moments.
-Some of the interiors were amazing, the bar scene was shot inside of a Bavarian Museum.
+In the beginning, the rigid camera gives the right atmosphere to appreciate the gorgeous landscape of the majestic Alps.
+Ultimately, the steady camera makes us lose the adrenaline accumulated during violent moments.
+Some of the interiors were amazing.
+The bar scene was shot inside a Bavarian Museum.
 The cinematography was done by a very talented D. P., Thomas W. Kienast.

 The innovative transitions make us hold our breath with so much beauty.
-Those are done with a still photographic style that invites us to look up for what is coming next.
+Those are done with a still photographic style inviting us to look for what is coming next.
 Daniel Prochaska was the editor.

 Clemens Schick, Thomas W. Kiennast, Matthias Weber, Andreas Prochaska.
 Photo by Jose A. Hermosillo.

 Accordingly, with the music composer Matthias Weber, the score has to serve the director’s vision.
-In that sense, the music is constructed more psychologically, much more the modern, mostly with the strident opening song “Sinnerman” that makes an enormous contrast with the period where the story takes place, almost like in "Django Unchained" or "Desperado."
+In that sense, the music is constructed more psychologically, much more modern, mainly with the strident opening song “Sinnerman,” which makes an enormous contrast with the period where the story takes place, almost like in "Django Unchained" or "Desperado."

 But in the end, no matter how the revenge is served when all the damage is done.
-We have to remember that “freedom is a gift not everybody likes to receive” because a bastard is always a bastard.
+We must remember that “freedom is a gift not everybody likes to receive” because a bastard is always a bastard.

 German Currents Los Angeles 2014.
 Photo by Jose Alberto Hermosillo.